tahsin-maria/BAAP-OF-ALL-DSA-SERIES/Assignment_04/Assignment_04.md

 ## **Problem No : 10**

-## **Problem Name : Write a program that will take 2 numbers as input and prints the LCM and HCF\nof those 2 numbers.**
+## **Problem Name : Write a program that will take 2 numbers as input and prints the LCM and HCF of those 2 numbers.**

 ----------